SantinoCastagno/films-app-with-flutter/README.md

 # Films app with Flutter

 This project is a films app and its goal is learning and practicing widgets of [Flutter SDK](https://flutter.dev/).
+Therefore, it's part of the Flutter course created by Fernando Herrera.

 ## Screenshots